Lille Metro: History

 In the 1960s the decentralisation of the city of Lille was considered; some towns of the Lille region were isolated and were poorly served by existing public transport, while the centre of Lille was congested with traffic and buses.
 The decentralisation resulted in the creation of the Public Establishment of Lille East development (EPALE) in 1968.
 In the 1970s, a plan for a proposed four line light metro system was developed, favouring the VAL system over conventional rail systems.

 Construction of Line 1

 Construction started in 1978, and the first section was opened on 25 April 1983 between Quatre Cantons ("Four Townships") and République.
 On 2 May 1984 line 1 was completed, with a length of 13.5 km (8.5 km underground), linking CHR B Calmette (centre hospitalier régional: "regional hospital centre") to Quatre Cantons via Gare de Lille Flandres.
-All 18 stations have platform screen doors.